aniafabijanska/Page-Object-Pattern-Selenium/README.md

 The project contains the automated end-2-end test suite to the process control web-app.

-You need - chromedriver and SPC Our website "http: // localhost: 4444 /"
+You need - chromedriver and SPC
+You can also use docker - you need to invoke docker-compose up -d command in the root directory of your project (where the docerfile is).
+Now you have access the app under http://localhost:4444/.

 Test Scenerios: